 The Department of Campus Life provides a variety of programs and services to students and the University community.
 Student's academic learning and success is enhanced through their active participation in the cocurricular opportunities offered in areas of leadership development, communication and organizational skills, service, event planning and evaluation techniques.
-In addition to many already successful programs that are offered, Campus Life collaborates with other departments to coordinate programs and events.
+Campus Life collaborates with other departments to coordinate programs and events.